dglazkov/polymath/README.md

 Any embeddings pkl files you have in `out/` will be used as the content.
 If none exist, it will use the `sample-import-content.pkl`.

-Then run `python3 sample/main.py "How does building a platform differ from building a product?"`
+Then run `python3 -m sample.main "How does building a platform differ from building a product?"`

 ## Creating a new pkl